ben-davis/notes/book-notes/the-algorithm-design-manual/The Algorithm Design Manual.md

 **NOTE**: 1.7 and 1.8 are the war stories that I'm not always making notes on.

 ## 1.9 Estimation
 When you don't know the answer, estimate (principled guessing).
-E,g, the running time of a program.
+E.g. the running time of a program.

 Estimation is usually either principled calculation (function of quantities you already know or could easily find) or analogies (based on past experience).